veebch/hbty/README.md

 # Christmas Version (Jingle Bells)

-The LDR is removed and the flickering LED is replaced with a 820nm red led which is connected to VSYS so that it is nice and bright.
+In the file [christmas.py](/christmas.py) The LDR is removed and the flickering LED is replaced with a 820nm red led which is connected to VSYS so that it is nice and bright.